scafflater/scafflater/README.md

 ### Using Scafflater
 ---

-Scafflater can be used as a [package](https://www.npmjs.com/package/scafflater) in your solution our througth our [scafflater-cli](https://www.npmjs.com/package/scafflater-cli)
+Scafflater can be used as a [package](https://www.npmjs.com/package/scafflater) in your solution our through our [scafflater-cli](https://www.npmjs.com/package/scafflater-cli)

 ### Related
 ---